wrapperband/FeathercoinWalletGuide/README.md

 **Receive Addresses Menu Option**

 The receive addresses menu option show a grid with label and address.
-There are various buttons such as add a new address, copy, show QRCodes, import QRCode,  Sign a message or varify a message.
+There are various buttons such as add a new address, copy, show QRCodes, import QRCode,  Sign a message or verify a message.

 ![Receive Addresses](/images/ftc-0.9.3.2-Wallet.ReceivePayments.01.png)